metayeti/YABS.js/README.md

 The variable names are arbitrary and can be anything, as long as it matches the JSDoc-like meta-tag in the original sourcefile.
 They are required to be one single word without any spaces.
 If the variable is not found, it will be substituted with blank.

 `$YEAR$` is a special variable that will output the current year.

+If we have a shared `headers` entry in the build instructions file and we leverage variables in one of the headers, those variables will be individual-script specific.
+This means that every script that uses those headers should include the JSDoc-like meta-headers at the top of the file.

 ### 3. Using the preprocessor